 NV Mailly Champagne Grand Cru Brut Réserve, France: Retail $42.
 75% Pinot Noir, 25% Chardonnay.
 It is easily our “house” champagne, a favorite of both mine and my wife’s.
 So much so that we named our dog “Mailly” (to be precise, since she has a decided amber/liver color, we named her “Mailly Grand Cru Rosé”).
 Mailly Grand Cru is one of the few cooperatives left in France, let alone Champagne, which produces roughly a million bottles a year.
 Always rock-solid in quality, this is simply fantastic: slight golden color with citrus, pear, and freshly baked croissant.
 Really close to a Whoa.
 The palate is fruity—perhaps as rich in fruit as any NV Brut I can remember with near perfect acidity, the yeasty goodness that separates champagne from most other sparklers, and a delicate yet vibrant bubble.
 Excellent.
 92 Points.

 2018 Locanda Wines Chardonnay Beckstoffer Carneros Lake Vineyard, Carneros, CA: Retail $60.
 B.A.B.
 Honestly, I do not buy a lot of $60 Chard anymore.
-There was a time while I was leading bike tours in France, that I would buy some white Burgundies for quite a bit less than that, but those days are done.
-My desire to buy whit Burgundy for under fifty bucks are as dead as Mozart.
+There was a time while I was leading bike tours in France, that I would buy some white Burgundies for quite a bit less than that, but those days are done as the prices for even “average” bottles from the region have skyrocketed.
+And my desire to buy white Burgundy for over fifty bucks is as dead as Mozart.
+Most of the Chardonnay I purchase these days are from California and they usually fall in $30-$40 range.
+Well, I might have to up that just a bit after tasting this wine.
 On first sniff?
 Whoa.
 Lemon curd, white flower, a bit of hazelnut.
 Lovely, and a whoa.
 The palate is rich, big even, with ripe fruit, salinity, oak, and minerality.
 Yes, the cost of this is on par with many white Burgundies but no, this is not one of those.
 This is a rich, ebullient Chard that deserves attention on its own merits.
 Wonderful.
 Outstanding.
 93 Points.

 2016 Blackbird Vineyards Paramour, Oak Knoll District, Napa Valley, CA: Retail $135.
 82% Cabernet Franc, 15% Merlot, 3% Cabernet Sauvignon.
 B.A.B.
 I do not get a ton of samples with retail prices north of a hundred bucks, but giddy-up!
 Fairly dark in the glass with blackberry, black pepper, and just a hint of green pepper (which I love).
 The palate is, surprisingly, even more inviting: rich red berry fruit, more than tantalizing acidity, and several layers that evolve well beyond the first sip.
 Peppery, fruity, but also reserved.
 Yowza.
 Decidedly angular instead of muscular, this gets a Whoa.
 Delicious but worth the tariff?
 That’s a tough one for me since, well, I am a fairly cheap son of a biscuit maker.
 Outstanding.
 94 Points.